vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a `ByteReader` over the source bytes;
 - the session ID allocator.

-The scanner does not receive mutable session stores.
+The scanner does not receive mutable session state.
 It cannot directly append assets to the session.
 It can only return a result.

 ### 10.2 `ScanResult`